 Pictured above are two one-shot three-color cameras made by Bermpohl & Company of Berlin, Germany.
 Bermpohl Naturfarbenkameras were manufactured from 1929.
 Camera production halted during World War II but manufacture resumed after the war.
 The two cameras pictured on this page date to the 1930s.
-Another of my Bermpohl cameras (not pictured) has a Schneider Xenar lens dating to 1949-50.
+Another of my Bermpohl cameras has a Schneider Xenar lens dating to 1949-50.
 That camera was purchased new in post-war Germany by an American photojournalist.
-I don't know when Bermpohl one-shot camera manufacturing finally ended.
-My hunch is early in the 1950s.
+Bermpohl one-shot camera manufacturing ended in the mid-1950s

 Naturfarbenkamera translates to natural color camera in English.
 The one-shot Bermpohl was in its day, considered to be one of the finest color cameras available.
 The Bermpohl is a color separation camera, often simply called a color camera.
 Briefly, the reason why a variety of color separation cameras were invented and used, was that until the 1950s, there wasn't a commercially viable alternative method of producing high quality color photographs for reproduction in printed media or for exhibition.
 The color separation camera played its part in the process but didn't in itself produce a color image.
 The negatives it created were further manipulated by any one of a variety of assembly methods, either photographic or photo-mechanical, to produce the final color print.

 Color separation cameras record three images of a subject on three separate black and white plates or films.
 One photograph is made through a red colored filter, another through a green filter and the third through blue.
-The three photographs are processed as normal black and white images which in fact they are, however, each has only recorded one-third of the spectrum, so they don't look like full-scale black and white negatives.
-The negatives were used to make high quality color prints via a variety of photographic methods including Trichrome Carbro, Eastman Wash-Off Relief, Defender Chromatone, Kodak Dye Transfer and Curtis Orthotone and Permatone.
+The three photographs are processed as normal black and white images which in fact they are; however, each has only recorded one-third of the spectrum, so they don't look like full-scale black and white negatives.
+The negatives were used to make high quality color prints via a variety of photographic methods including Trichrome Carbro, Jos-Pe, Pinatype, Eastman Wash-Off Relief, Defender Chromatone, Kodak Dye Transfer and Curtis Orthotone and Permatone.
 For publication purposes, mechanical printing processes were used.
-To this day Trichrome Carbro is reputed to have produced the finest and most permanent color prints of any photographic process, be it subtractive assembly, modern chromogenic or inkjet.
+To this day Trichrome Carbro is reputed to have produced the finest and most permanent color prints of any photographic process.

 The main driver of sales of the color separation camera was a growing demand for color images in all forms of advertising, particularly within the United States.
 The era of the commercial color separation camera spanned at most three decades: from ca 1925 to the mid-1950s.
 Cameras were available before and after these dates, but not in the same numbers.
 In Victor Keppler's 1938 book on color photography titled The Eighth Art, the author wrote, "A strange development - and one worthy of note - is that nearly 80 percent of the entire output of three-color one-shot cameras manufactured by Bermpohl were sold to the United States.
 Another 15 percent were delivered to other countries, while only 5 percent remained in Germany."

-Internally, Bermpohls direct the image formed by the lens in three directions exposing three separate photographic plates simultaneously.
+Internally, the Bermpohl directs light from the lens in three directions, exposing three separate photographic plates simultaneously.
 Two semi-transparent mirrors are positioned behind the lens.
-Light travels through the lens and approximately one-third is reflected to one side by the first semi-transparent mirror.
-Two-thirds of the imaging light passes through the first mirror where it is intercepted by a second semi-transparent mirror.
-This mirror, positioned at a suitable angle, reflects one-half of the remaining light to a second photographic plate located on the opposite side of the camera body from the first.
-The half of the light that was not reflected by the second mirror passes through that mirror to expose the plate at the back of the camera.
+A fraction of the light is reflected to one side by the first semi-transparent mirror.
+The remaining image light passes through the first mirror where it is intercepted by a second semi-transparent mirror.
+This mirror, positioned at a suitable angle, reflects a portion of the light to a second photographic plate located on the opposite side of the camera body.
+The remaining light that was not reflected by the second mirror passes through that mirror to expose the plate at the back of the camera.

 Bermpohl cameras have a wood body made entirely of teak.
 Teak is very stable and it is the best wood to use in a camera where precise alignment of multiple mirrors and focal planes is necessary.
 A quality three-color camera must maintain its alignment over time and through varied climactic conditions.
 An additional benefit of teak is it is very beautiful, especially when worked by a master craftsman, as was Wilhelm Bermpohl.